Kentucky remembers tornado victims as rebuilding continues

 In August, Bullock and her family moved into their new home, built free of charge by the disaster relief group God’s Pit Crew.
 It sits on the same site where their home of 26 years was wiped out.

-“God’s sent blessings to us,” Bullock said in a phone interview Friday.
+“God’s sent blessings to us,” Bullock said in a phone interview leading up to the anniversary.
 “Sometimes we feel there’s a little guilt, if you will.
 Why were we spared?”

 The holiday season tragedy killed 81 people across Kentucky and turned buildings into mounds of rubble as damage reached into hundreds of millions of dollars.
-Elsewhere in the state, Mayfield took a direct hit from the swarm of December tornadoes, which left a wide trail of destroyed buildings and shredded trees.
-In Bowling Green, a tornado wiped out an entire subdivision.
+Elsewhere in the state, Mayfield took a direct hit from the swarm of December tornadoes, which left a wide trail of destruction.
+In Bowling Green, a tornado tore through a subdivision.

 It was part of a massive tornado outbreak across the Midwest and the South.